The following review was conducted in March 2016.

 Step 1: Gather information for each user.

-Each user has a set of credentials which will be needed to configure each phone.
+Each user has a set of credentials that will be needed to configure each phone.
 For each phone that you are configuring, obtain the following:

 - SIP Address (Address of Record)